 HEPA vacuum cleaners are those fitted with a HEPA filter.
-HEPA stands for High Efficiency Particulate Air.
+HEPA stands for High-Efficiency Particulate Air.
 A HEPA filter retains particles of 0.3 micron size or larger at an efficiency level of 99.97%.
 These filters are particularly effective at removing dust and dirt particles.

 HEPA vacuum cleaners are now widely available in the market.
 The HEPA filters are normally removable so that they may be cleaned or even washed and they should last the lifetime of the vacuum cleaner.

-In the past people have considered upright vacuum cleaners to be better for homes with mainly carpets probably due to the fact that the vacuum cleaning head was directly below the motor and therefore the suction would be greater than on cylinder models.
+In the past, people have considered upright vacuum cleaners to be better for homes with main carpets probably due to the fact that the vacuum cleaning head was directly below the motor and therefore the suction would be greater than on cylinder models.
 However upright vacuum cleaners may be heavier than their canister counterparts and may not be convenient for cleaning stairs or indeed carrying to upper floors.

-Nowadays canister vacuum cleaners have powerful motors and can have motorised brushes on the cleaning head.
+Nowadays canister vacuum cleaners have powerful motors and can have motorized brushes on the cleaning head.
 Canister vacuum cleaners come with an extendable hose and cleaning attachments that normally store away within the body of the machine.
 This enables cleaning into corners or at height for pelmets or picture rails.

 One of the first things that you need to know is that you cannot really expect to get a new vacuum cleaner with a HEPA filter for under a hundred and fifty dollars.
 The filter that is fixed in vacuum cleaners under this price would, more often than not, be a regular charcoal filter.
-You should know that a HEPA filter comes in a sealed unit, and this does not come cheap.
+You should know that a HEPA media filter comes in a sealed unit, and this does not come cheap.

 Blindly following claims of vacuum cleaners coming with HEPA filters is not at all suggested.
 HEPA filtration is a fairly slow process, and when this combines with the fast action of a vacuum cleaner, it creates a hindrance for the air going through the filter, thereby causing dust particulate to bypass it.
 This is not uncommon in supposed HEPA filter vacuum cleaners.